 The programmatic expertise of CDP’s staff, board and advisory council, paired with an extensive network of international humanitarian experts, guide our grantmaking strategy.

 Needs and priorities are changing constantly, and our experts stay abreast of these to ensure your investment has the greatest impact now and for the years to come.

 Medium and long-term recovery

-This Fund will focus on medium- and long-term recovery, ensuring access to basic services and strengthening the protection of those affected by the humanitarian crisis and COVID-19.
-This encompasses different sectors, including education, food, health, protection, shelter, water, sanitation and hygiene.
+This fund focuses on medium- and long-term solutions, ensuring access to basic services, and strengthening the protection and rights of those affected by the humanitarian crisis, especially marginalized and at-risk populations.

 Thank you to the following donors for their generous support of the Center for Disaster Philanthropy's Ukraine Humanitarian Crisis Recovery Fund.

 - AYS Fund